chef-bear/Recipe-Data-Set-Predictive-Model/README.md

 ### Bivariate Analysis
 Building off the last graph, we can see the average amount of protein per tag.
 We can see that certain tags such as 'Main Ingredient' and 'cuisine' have the highest, while 'easy' has the lowest.
 This makes sense as many main dishes feature some type of protein, while on the other hand, easy dishes usually don't incorporate as much protein due to easy usually meaning shorter cook time and proteins usually take longer to cook and prep.
 <iframe src="assets/Avg_Protein_per_Tag.html" width="1000" height="600" frameborder="0" ></iframe>
 Lastly, we utilized a scatter plot to see the correlation between protein and number of steps.
+And see that there is a slight negative correlation between number of steps and protein content.
+Again, this makes sense as many baked goods have lots of steps but wouldn't have much protein at all.
 <iframe src="assets/Protein_Steps.html" width="1000" height="600" frameborder="0" ></iframe>

 ### Aggregations